renderedtext/semaphore-docs-new/source/docs/docker/docker-authentication.md

 - Add the following command: `echo $DOCKER_PASSWORD | docker login --username "$DOCKER_USERNAME" --password-stdin`

 ## How to check if you are logged in
-The `docker login` command will display a **Login Succeeded** message as an output if authentication was successful.
+The `docker login` command will display a **Login Succeeded** message as an output if the authentication was successful.

 Another way to check is to open `~/.docker/config.json` and check the `auths` field.